FrancesCoronel/personal-website-v3/_posts/2015-07-25-fullstack-academy-week-6-review-week.md

 ----------------

 -   This is my last week as a junior.
-I guess I could go all cliche here and say that time flew by, but eh, to be honest, I’ve time traveled in a pretty normal way, which does surprise me.
+I guess I could go all cliche here and say that time flew by, but eh, to be honest, I've time traveled in a pretty normal way, which does surprise me.
--   I didn’t go to school today.
+-   I didn't go to school today.
 I was super sick. :(

 ![Shaping up with
 Angular](https://s3.amazonaws.com/accredible_courses/images/11072/original/shaping-up-with-angular-js-ec0c2defe370994018c29f0b65e56a3b.jpg)

--   Thankfully, since we covered angular directives and `ng-model` today, it wasn’t that bad since I finished that **Shaping up with Angular.js** Code School course.
+-   Thankfully, since we covered angular directives and `ng-model` today, it wasn't that bad since I finished that **Shaping up with Angular.js** Code School course.

 ------------------------------------------------------------------------